syphon-org/syphon/readme.md

-# Syphon
+# Sypho

-A privacy centric messenger for everyone
+A privacy centric matrix messenger for everyone

 ## Why

 ## Todo
 - SVG Icons
 - Finish .env selection
 - Loader screen with animations

-## From Scatch
-Another reason this project was so important was the ability to go from zero to usable open-source cross-platform app as soon as possible.
-The more accessible a platform is, the easier it is for people to create alternatives to tools that may be prohibited, discouraged, or just daunting.

 ## Before Hitting The Code
 - Urls are always referencing matrix mxc:// protocol resources.
 Though they're actually URIs, they are referenced as URLs in the app to be consistant with the protocol spec

 ## Architecture

 ### Storage
 There are three layers to storage in Syphon:
 - Remote (Matrix Homeserver)
 - Cache (Redux + Redux Persist +  Hive)
     * cache is encrypted at rest
-- Cold Storage (Hive)
+- Cold Storage (Hive

 ## Getting Started
 - (Redux Tutorial)[https://www.netguru.com/codestories/-implement-redux-with-flutter-app]